 Greetings from the Director

-The Department of Statistical Sciences is pleased to announce the launch of its new professional Masters of Financial Insurance (MFI) program.
+The Department of Statistical Sciences is pleased to offer the Masters of Financial Insurance (MFI) program.
 The program received final approval from the Ministry of Training Colleges and Universities on Nov 24, 2015, and we were delighted to welcome our first cohort of bright, energetic, and motivated students in September, 2016.

 Traditionally, the finance and insurance worlds are quite distinct, but this distinction is disappearing.
 Financial firms are taking exposure to insurance risks, insurance companies are providing guarantees to their clients that fundamentally intertwines them with the financial markets, and pension plans provide income guarantees which profoundly link their obligations to the these markets.

 The MFI is a professional program that provides students with a sophisticated understanding of this complex interaction of the financial and insurance fields.
-The program contains a comprehensive set of offerings and students gain rigorous training in data science, actuarial science and finance.
-Graduates from this program will be well armed to face the highly skilled work required of them in the banking, insurance, pension and consulting industries.
+The program contains a comprehensive set of offerings and students gain rigorous training in data science, actuarial science, finance, and fintech.
+Graduates from this program will be well armed to face the highly skilled work required of them in the banking, insurance, pension, fintech, and consulting industries.